The Complement Problem for Linklessly Embeddable Graphs: Introduction

 Kotlov, Lov\'asz and Vempala \cite{KLV} conjectured that for any graph of order $n$, $\mu(G)+\mu(cG)\ge n-2$, where $\mu$ denotes the de Verdi\`ere invariant of a graph.
 We use Theorem \ref{main} in the next section to prove this conjecture for graphs of order 11.

 A nIL graph is \textit{maxnIL} if it is not a proper subgraph of a nIL graph of the same order.
 To prove Theorem~\ref{main}, it is enough to check the statement for maxnIL graphs.
 This is because if $G$ is a subgraph of a nIL graph $G'$ of the same order, and $cG'$ is IL, then $cG$ is also IL, as it contains $cG'$ as a subgraph.
 To this end, using two computer algorithms that will be detailed in Section \ref{CS}, we found a complete list of maxnIL graphs of order up to 11.
-We provide the list in the appendix \cite{appendix}.
+This list is available in \cite{ONPParxiv}.
 For each maxnIL graph of order 11, its complement was found to be IL.
 Techniques and considerations used to narrow down the computer search are presented in Section \ref{maxn}.\\